jirayrva/SalesDashboard/README.md

 ---

-- PSR-4 complient [AutoLoader]() loading applcation and framework from differnt directories.
+- PSR-4 compliant [AutoLoader](./src/TinyMVC/PSR4AutoLoader.php) loading applcation and framework from differnt directories.
 - Each controller has a set of actions.
 Each action has one view (only one) and any number of models.
 - Controller acts a as middleman between the model(s) and view (V->C->M->C->C)
 - Support and handle HTTP responses: 200.
 404, 500